bertreb/pimatic-nuki-reloaded/README.md

   "token": "token from the bridge"
 }
 ```
+### Callback
+The callback is set on startup of the plugin.
+The Nuki bridge supports a maximum of 3 callbacks.
+When that number is exceeded you get an error message to remove callbacks from the bridge.
+The plugin retries 10 times every minute to create a callback.
+In that time you can delete 1 or more callbacks from the bridge.
+Please restart the plugin in any other case to be sure the callback is created.

 ## Device Configuration

 Use the "Discover Devices" function provided by pimatic to automatically discover and setup NukiDevices.